Blog / Beginner's handbook / Your Guide on Preparing the Perfect Print File

 Every product has a different texture and feel when printed.

-That’s why, when choosing products for your designs, think about the print placement and design elements, and whether your vision will work for this product.
-The rule of thumb is, patterns look good as all-over prints, photographs work well as posters, and typography designs are perfect for DTG and embroidery products.
+That’s why, when selecting products for your designs, think about the print placement and design elements and whether your vision will work for this product.
+The rule of thumb is that patterns look good as all-over prints, photographs work well as posters, and typography designs are perfect for DTG and embroidery products.

 If you’re selling apparel, remember that your designs will also look slightly different depending on the fabrics and fabric blends you print on.

-For example, ink is more spread out and looks more faded on sweatshirts than t-shirts since sweatshirts are made from a thicker fabric.
-And due to the looser weave and combination of fabrics in tri-blends, DTG prints on tri-blend garments will have a vintage feel—the fabric of the garment will peep through the ink (watch out for tips like these in our product descriptions!).
+For example, ink is more spread out and looks more faded on custom hoodies than t-shirts since hoodies are made from a thicker fabric.
+And due to the looser weave and combination of fabrics in tri-blends, DTG prints on tri-blend garments will have a vintage feel—the fabric will peep through the ink (watch out for tips like these in our product descriptions!).

 Read also: Guide to Cotton, Polyester, and Blended Fabrics